juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "I found Garrud as an egg," Al explained to Guy and Markus who were clutching onto the jerking body of the feathered and furred beast as it skimmed across the skies.
 "I formed a familiar bond with it the moment it hatched, otherwise it would have been impossible!
 Griffins are notoriously proud and highly territorial."

 "H-How did you find the egg?"
 Guy inquired while trying to control his chattering teeth.
 The sheer distance between their current altitude and the ground was agitating his acrophobia.
+Even his Disciple had increased the force with which he grabbed Guy's waist.

+"Total coincidence!
+You wouldn't even believe it," Al exhorted.
+"There was a contract posted for exterminating a pair of griffins up at Gold-Plated Hills quite a ways West from Twilight Village.
+Many heads congregated there to undertake this venture, the beat couple WERE in the Core Condensation Realm after all.
+On a side note, beasts at a cultivation realm are generally stronger than human mages at the same realm.
+It has to do with their superior physiques, bloodlines and one-track-minded cultivation methods.
+None of those distractions that humans suffer from, holding their cultivations back."

+"So anyways, I wanted to try my luck out.
+I hadn't confronted griffins before"